Over the last 10 years, we’ve made thousands of design edits to our site.

 How to Update: You can run updates as you would normally.
 From your WordPress Dashboard, click on Updates.
 Here, select the theme you want to update under the Themes section and click on Update Themes.

-Pro-tip: To update securely, take a backup of your site and test the theme on a staging environment.
+Pro-tip: To update WordPress theme safely, take a backup of your site and test the theme on a staging environment.
 You can do this directly from the BlogVault dashboard.
 Once you’re convinced that the update is safe, just click on Merge.

 2) Customisations Made Using A Page Builder